-We talked to our Head of Medical Content, Dr. Karen Shackelford, and she shared some tips on surviving, excelling in, and dare we say it… enjoying your intern year.
+We talked to Dr. Karen Shackelford, and she shared some tips on surviving, excelling in, and dare we say it… enjoying your intern year.
 In her words, “your intern year is like summer camp for science nerds.”
 Here are some tips to make the most of this exciting year:

 - Up-to-Date is a great resource to get you ready to start your rounds.

 - Round before your senior resident.
 This way you’re prepared to answer questions before they’re even asked.

 - Be kind and respectful to the nurses.
 Their days are as hard (if not harder) than yours, and they are invaluable resources for information.

 - Don’t make plans, and forget about having “regular hours.”
 Your intern year is what you’re doing this year.

 - Be the intern your attendings depend on.
 This can help get you access to more interesting cases.

 - Enjoy rounds – they are better than Jeopardy.
 Be prepared, and don’t hesitate to speak up.

 - Bring eye drops if you wear contacts, as you likely will wear them longer than usual.

 - Make exercise a priority to keep your mind and body sharp.
 It can be as simple as stopping at the gym on the way home from your shift.
 This will quickly become a habit.
 Keep this schedule even after night shifts.

 - Food is for nutrition, not for comfort.
 Avoid eating when you’re in crisis or stressed out, and try to maintain a healthy diet.

 - Stay hydrated!
 Drink lots of water.